Sales Up 2.2% and Prices Up by 14.5%

 2019 – 2020 Home Sales by Month

 Home sales were up and down in 2020 when compared to 2019 with large deviations during the first three months of the pandemic.
-The Lakes Region along with the southern part of the state overall saw a similar pattern to that of Massachusetts performance in that the spring exhibited decreases in sales and increases in the fall, but the difference is New Hampshire wasn’t able to catch up enough in the fall to beat out 2019 like Massachusetts was able to do.
+The Lakes Region along with the southern part of the state overall saw a similar pattern to that of Massachusetts performance in that the spring exhibited decreases in sales and increases in the fall, and an overall increase year over year.

 Home Prices by Month

-Prices in the Lakes Region, as well as Southern New Hampshire, showed price increases every month of 2020 with the largest jump being in December.
+Prices in the Lakes Region, as well as Southern New Hampshire, showed price increases every month of 2020, with the exception of January, with the largest jump being in December.

 Sold Homes 2018 – 2020 by County